 How do you manage to indulge in your hobby, when you work full-time as Radiographer?

-The good thing about rural posting is that you don’t get the same amount of work load as one would get in the city.
+The good thing about rural posting is that you don’t get the same amount of workload as one would get in the city.
 So, we have ample time to do our side jobs, hobbies, sports, etc. Mind you, I go to work during OPD hours during daytime, plus the emergency on calls during nights.
-So, our free time are mostly during the afternoons and when the OPD’s are done.
+So, our free time is mostly during the afternoons and when the OPD’s are done.